John E. Douglas

-John Edward Douglas (born June 18, 1945) is an American retired special agent and unit chief in the United States Federal Bureau of Investigation (FBI).
+John Edward Douglas (born June 18, 1945) is an American retired Federal Bureau of Investigation (FBI) special agent and former unit chief in its Behavioral Science Unit.
+He is widely recognized as one of the pioneers of criminal profiling and is the bestselling author of Mindhunter.

-He was one of the first criminal profilers and has written and co-written books on criminal psychology, true crime novels, and his biography.
+Douglas was among the first criminal profilers in the United States and is regarded as one of the most influential figures in the development of modern criminal profiling.
+His work contributed significantly to the formation and evolution of the FBI's Behavioral Science Unit, where he helped establish methods for analyzing and investigating serial and violent offenders.

+He has written and co‑written numerous books on criminal psychology and notable criminal cases.
+His autobiographical work Mindhunter details his career in the FBI and the development of behavioral profiling.
+The book later served as the basis for the 2017 Netflix television series Mindhunter, produced by David Fincher and Charlize Theron.

 Early life and education

 Douglas was born in Brooklyn, New York City, and grew up in Hempstead, New York.
 He had aspirations to study veterinary medicine at Cornell University, but lacked the grades to do so, and instead entered the veterinary program at Montana State University in 1963.
 In 1965, Douglas abandoned his studies after earning poor marks, and in 1966 began a four-year enlistment in the United States Air Force.